 Definition

-A DID Method is the ruleset that makes a particular family of decentralized identifiers actually work.
+DID Method is the ruleset that makes a particular family of decentralized identifiers actually work.
 Every DID carries a method name in its second segment — for example did:web:example.com or did:key:z6Mk... — and that name tells software which method specification governs the four core operations: create, resolve (read), update, and deactivate.
-Without a method, a DID is just a string; the method is what binds it to a verifiable source of truth.
+Without a method, a DID is just a string with a prefix; the method is what binds it to a verifiable source of truth that a resolver can consult and a verifier can check.

 Why methods differ